A:There are four main types of events –

 This class is being held every other Friday from 7:00pm to 10pm, and for which, you must register in advance via our booking app.

 This is not a class.
-To the jams you can arrive without registering in advance, Alone or with a partner.
 The atmosphere is intimate and is fit for private sessions.
 You could also practice what you had learned in class with the aid of the present staff members.

 You must register in advance via our booking app.